Graduate Fellowships

 • Completed Application Form

-• A letter of intent to the Director of the Melton Center.
-This letter should be accompanied by a statement of academic purpose that clearly describes your plan for graduate study and how it relates to the field of Jewish Studies.
+• A proposal of 3–5 pages that clearly describes your research project or plan of study for the fellowship year and how it relates to the field of Jewish Studies.

 • For incoming graduate students, a copy of your full graduate school application, including transcripts and a copy of GRE scores (if applicable).
 It is the student’s responsibility to either submit or request that their department submit this application.